Move 4

 Combinations of red and green blinking as well as red and blue blinking are possible with the appropriate combination of the above described meanings.

-Move 4 features a vibration alarm when a marker is set (see 7.5 Setting a Marker).
+Move 4 features a vibration alarm when a marker (opens new window) is set.

 This chapter describes how to install and uninstall the software and how to update it.
 Beside this, the system requirements are defined.